How Allianz Life Pro+ Survivor® Fixed Index Universal Life Insurance Policy Works

 Your cash value can be accessed income-tax-free to help with a variety of financial needs.
 Using policy loans and withdrawals,2 you can access your cash value to help with needs like supplemental college funding or supplementing your retirement income.

-You also have access to a portion of the death benefit in the event of a chronic or terminal illness.
-(A portion of the Chronic Illness Accelerated Benefit may be taxable.)
+After the first insured's death, the surviving spouse can have access to a part of the death benefit in the event of a chronic or terminal illness.

 1The First-to-Die Rider is available at an additional cost when the policy is issued.
 The cost of the rider is based on age, gender, risk class, First-to-Die Rider death benefit amount, and policy duration.